dairer/how-to-bash/README.md

 ### Combining conditions (AND/OR)
-It is possible t check of several conditions are true using logic operations.
+It is possible to check if several conditions are true using logic operations.

 > **`severalConditions.sh`**
 >```bash